Detecting blobs on an image#

 Save the workspace to a file

-First, we open DataLab, and open the settings dialog (using âFile > SettingsâŠâ, or the icon in the toolbar).
+First, we open DataLab, and open the settings dialog (using âFile > SettingsâŠâ,

 See also